-On 28 April 2019, the Board of Directors recommended a final dividend of USD 0.19 per share for the year ended 31 December 2018.
-The final dividend for the total amount of RUB 3 577 million was approved by the Annual General Meeting of shareholders on 2 August 2019, and the dividends were paid on 17 September 2019.
-The Group also paid dividends to the non-controlling interest of JSC "Leader-Invest" in the amount of RUB 13 million.
+On 20 July 2020, the Board of Directors recommended a final dividend of RUB 12 per share for the year ended 31 December 2019.
+The final dividend for the total amount of RUB 3 539 million was approved by the Annual General Meeting of shareholders on 23 October 2020, and the dividends were paid on 16 December 2020.
+Up to the date of approval of these consolidated financial statements, no dividends were recommended for distribution for the year ended 31 December 2020.